nasa/astrobee/doc/general_documentation/NASA_INSTALL.md

 ## Cross-compile - Running the code on a real robot

-In order to do this, you will need to followe the cross-compile build instructions.
+In order to do this, you will need to follow the cross-compile build instructions.

 ### Cross-compile setup